UMF Students with U.S. Sen Angus King

 The University of Maine at Farmington Political Science program provides you with opportunities to connect with national, statewide and regional political leaders as well as community organizations.

-The Political Science program at the University of Maine at Farmington helps you understand the processes of governance, politics and power as well as the methods and philosophy of social science.
+The Political Science program at the University of Maine at Farmington helps you understand the processes of governance, politics, and power and the methods and philosophy of social science.

 It provides you with an understanding and respect for diverse perspectives about political and cultural issues and a capacity to critically assess and think about issues and ideas involving politics and society.

-In the process we aim to produce citizen scholars — dynamic independent thinkers who are both motivated to act and respectful of other people and differing opinions.
+In the process, we aim to produce citizen scholars — dynamic independent thinkers who are motivated to act and respectful of other people and different opinions.

 What can I do with a degree in Political Science?